Albin2207/Nil-app/PRIVACY_POLICY.md

 - To create and manage your user account
 - To enable video and short uploads, viewing, and streaming
 - To process and display comments, likes, and subscriptions
+- To manage channel subscriptions and track subscriber counts
-- To personalize your app experience
+- To personalize your app experience and content recommendations
 - To manage downloads and playlists
+- To detect network connectivity and provide offline mode functionality
+- To enable smooth navigation and back button handling

 ### 2.2 Communication
 - To send you authentication emails